This post may contain affiliate links. Please read our disclosure policy.

 Voilà – slow cooker baked oatmeal with coconut, which I enjoyed most every morning last week.

-How Many Calories and WW Points in this Baked Oatmeal with Coconut?
+How Many Calories and WW Points in Slow Cooker Baked Oatmeal with Coconut?

-According to my calculations, each serving (⅛th) of this slow cooker baked oatmeal has about 310 calories and:
+According to my calculations, each serving (1/8th recipe) has about 310 calories.

 13 SmartPoints (Green plan)